lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

   end
 ```

 This also means that the controller is expecting to find a file called `new.js`.
-Since we're going to render a little erb in our file, we'll call ours `new.js.erb` and the controller will still be satisfied.
+Since we're going to render a little erb in our file, we'll call ours `new.js.erb`.
+This will meet the needs of our syntax and the controller.

 In this file, we want to tell the javascript to render the `new` form partial on the index page.
-To do that, grab the placeholder div using the id, then use the Rails helper `escape_javascript` to execute javascript's `preventDefault()` function and render the partial.
+Our javascript grabs the placeholder div by its id, uses the Rails helper `escape_javascript` to execute javascript's `preventDefault()` function, and then renders the partial.

 ```js
 // app/views/critters/new.js.erb